 The Punisher

 The Punisher comic has been relaunched a lot!
 At one point there were three Punisher series running at the same time.
-However, Marvel has only taken into account the called “The Punisher”.
-Also, no MAX series either.
+However, Marvel has only taken into account the called “The Punisher”, and the titles that inherit its lineage.
+As a result, no Punisher: War Journal or Punisher MAX.

 #1-5 – The Punisher (1986 series) #1-5